Leap Day, Leap Months and Other Notable Times

 These festivals foreshadow specific events and times in God’s plan of salvation.
 These seasonal times teach us eternal truths!
 That’s why Jesus Christ and the New Testament Church continued to celebrate these divine festivals.

 Mike Bennett coordinates the blogs for cogwa.org.
-He and his wife, Becky, and their two daughters attend the Cincinnati/Dayton, Ohio, congregation of the Church of God, a Worldwide Association.
+He and his wife, Becky, attend the Dallas, Texas, congregation of the Church of God, a Worldwide Association.

 Related links: